dhruvdhawan/Vacay-Calc/README.md

 - The number of weeks between the current date and the target date is calculated.
 (Floor is taken so it will be a conservative estimation.)

-- The percentage the member gets is found by dividing the accrued vacation by the total earnings for the pay period.
-(This should always work no matter the number of hours.)
+- The percentage the member gets is found by dividing the accrued vacation by the total hours for for the pay period multiplied by their wage rate.
+(Vacation is accrued based off regular rate for all hours worked)

 - The number of hours per week is calculated from the hours per shift and shifts per week.